InfantLab/VASC/README.md

 #### Requirements
 The main requirements are:

-  - numpy
-  - seaborn
-  - pandas
-  - glob2
-  - opencv
+  - numpy, pandas, glob2, opencv
-  - pyarrow
-  - xlrd
-  - jupytext
+  - pyarrow, xlrd, jupytext
-  - ipywidgets
-  - ipycanvas
+  - ipywidgets, ipycanvas
   - nodejs

-(and their own dependencies).
+(and their dependencies).

+## DrumTutorial
+The folder `DrumTutorial` will steps you through a small example of using Fourier transforms to extract drumming tempo from a set of short videos of infants and adults drumming.
+It will be downloaded when you install the contents of this folder.

-## Tutorial
+## Video Walkthrough
-### *Coming Soon*
-A tutorial will be providing using an example of mother infant interaction and set of videos you can download.

 In the meantime, you can watch this [walkthrough video](https://goldsmiths.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=5a113d3f-8f7b-454b-b3c9-ace300c99c41).